 His unfinished step pyramid was discovered at Saqqara, very close to Djoser’s huge edifice.
 It is now largely covered by sand and is known as the buried pyramid.
-Although only the first layer of the step pyramid was completed, the construction techniques in the pyramid and underground structures echo those used in Djoser’s step pyramid complex and from the size of its base it would have been larger than that of Djoser if it had been completed.
+Although only the first layer of the step pyramid was completed, the construction techniques in the pyramid and underground structures echo those used in Djoser’s step pyramid complex.
+Judging from the size of its base it would have been larger than that of Djoser if it had been completed.

-The name of Imhotep (the architect or Djoser’s pyramid) appears in graffiti on the enclosure wall of Sekhemkhet’s pyramid, implying that he also served Sekhemkhet and may also have designed his pyramid.
+The name of Imhotep (the architect of Djoser’s pyramid) appears in graffiti on the enclosure wall of Sekhemkhet’s pyramid, implying that he also served Sekhemkhet and may also have designed his pyramid.
 The burial chamber, located dead centre under the pyramid, was also unfinished.

-Although the pyramid was unfinished, archeologists discovered a translucent alabaster sarcophagus with the original gypsum seal intact.
+Although the pyramid was unfinished, archaeologists discovered a translucent alabaster sarcophagus with the original gypsum seal intact.
 Unfortunately, the sarcophagus was empty.
 However, a number of gold bracelets and armlets, and a beautiful golden box in the shape of a shell were discovered in a small chamber outside the burial chamber, along with clay jar sealings bearing Sekhemkhet’s name.